mykter/afl-training/challenges/sendmail/1305/ANSWERS.md

 Deferred initialization makes a significant different - just under 1.5x performance improvement for me.
 The obvious place to put it is immediately before the call to read().

 Persistent mode makes a massive difference.
 This is a very fast target (it's just scanning a 50char string), so the overhead of forking represents a very large proportion of the total time.
 I get a ~4x performance improvement on top of deferred mode.
 BUT - is it safe?
 Is it actually representative testing after the first loop?
-There are a few global variables - you would have to check the code to make sure these weren't maintaining state that affected the process between calls to parseaddr().
+There are a few global variables - you would have to check the code to make sure these weren't maintaining state that affected the process between calls to `parseaddr()`.
 If you were fuzzing this for real and found that this wasn't safe, then given the performance improvement it might be worth it modifying the code to make it stateless.

 This is the output from running afl-tmin on the example crashing input from above:

-	000000000000000000000000000000000000000000000\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ\ÿ
+	000000000000000000000000000000000000000000000\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½\ï¿½
 As you can see, this is markedly simpler than the original demo - debugging a crash with this input would likely be a lot easier.

 Vulnerability source: https://samate.nist.gov/SRD/view_testcase.php?tID=1305